“What is sterling silver?”

 If you are looking to purchase jewellery that you can wear at all times and never take off (for example, an engagement or wedding ring), we would recommend choosing solid gold over sterling silver.
 However, this is of course a much more expensive option.

 “How should I store my jewellery?”

 - In a lined jewellery box or a soft pouch

 - In an air-tight container or pouch if you are not regularly wearing a piece of sterling silver jewellery (this will help to prevent tarnishing)

 - In the bathroom (your jewellery will be exposed to too much humidity which could result in tarnishing)

 - In bright sunlight (this can dull gemstones)

 “Will my jewellery tarnish?”

 You may find that sterling silver jewellery can oxidise and ‘tarnish’ over time, which is due to contact with the air.
-Fortunately this is a minor issue that can be easily solved.
+Fortunately this is easily solved.
 The dark tarnish that sits on the surface of the metal can be removed using a silver polishing cloth to reveal super shiny silver underneath.

 You can also polish your sterling silver jewellery even when there are no signs of tarnish to keep your pieces looking as sparkly as possible.